anru/sprout/README.md

 * The API is modeled after Clojure's `assoc`, `assoc-in`, `get`, `get-in`, etc.
 * [Cortex](https://github.com/mquan/cortex)

-## Planned:

-* low-level mutation-safe modifiers (assoc, assocIn, dissoc, dissocIn, updateIn, conj, cons)
-* low-level mutating modifiers (set, setIn, deleteIn) (probably not part of the public API)
-* high-level 'model' where updates can be batched synchronously (to only create one copy) or asynchronously (timeout or rAF), with a callback
-* high-level 'history' which tracks model changes over time and provides undo/redo functionality.

 ## TODO

-* Find a good name (which is available on npm)
 * `updateIn(path, fn)` where `fn(oldValue) { return oldValue + newValue; }`
-* etc. etc.

 ## Author